MGancarzJr/open-kanji-flashcards/README.md

 * Do not visually overload the learner.
 * Do not make compiling the documents in LaTeX computationally expensive.
 * Do not plagiarize collected Kanji works.

+Inspiration:
+This project draws inspiration from the [一右二烏 project](https://github.com/makemeunsee/ichimiginikarasu).